flamebarke/DiscoHash/README.md

 ### >: Notes (◕‿‿◕):

+If you have a custom handshake directory then you will need to modify line 32 of discohash.py to your custom handshake directory.

 DiscoHash checks for new pcap files at the end of each epoch so they will come fairly frequently.
 To reduce this interval modify the code to use a different callback.

 To check out how to make plugins for Pwnagotchi check the docs [here](https://pwnagotchi.ai/plugins/#developing-your-own-plugin).